LiberTEM/LiberTEM/docs/source/udf.rst

 or reducing over the signal axes and keeping the navigation axes.

 A UDF can implement one of these reductions, or even combinations.
-To handle indexing for you, LiberTEM needs to know about the sturcture of your reduction.
+To handle indexing for you, LiberTEM needs to know about the structure of your reduction.
 You can build this structure in the :meth:`~libertem.udf.UDF.get_result_buffers` method, by declaring one or more buffers.

 Declaring buffers